 British Marine Life

-This is a collection of underwater photographs taken around the coasts of Britain by Jim Greenfield.
+This is a selection of Jim Greenfield's photographs of marine plants and animals, mostly taken underwater around the coasts of Britain.

 Nearly all the wonderful underwater documentaries shown on television are filmed in tropical waters and few people, unless they dive, realise we too have amazingly prolific and colourful life forms just off our shores.